 In our opinion, one of the most crucial parts of the break in process is choosing the correct oil to break in your new build.
 For people who aren’t sure which oil to go with, here’s what we recommend you run: Driven BR30.

-Vincent has done a lot of research on this specific type of break in oil and swears by it.
-This oil will end up costing you around $10 a quart, and you’ll need around twenty quarts by the time the break in procedure is all said and done.
+Vincent has done a lot of research on this specific type of break-in oil and swears by it.
+This oil is super reasonable per quart, and you’ll need around twenty quarts by the time the break-in procedure is all said and done.

 Burning the midnight oil